MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-references-by-using-the-reference-manager.md

   Creating the registry key under the `HKEY_LOCAL_MACHINE` node allows all users to see the assemblies in the specified location in the **Add Reference** dialog box.
 Creating the registry key under the `HKEY_CURRENT_USER` node affects only the setting for the current user.

   Open the **Add Reference** dialog box again.
 The assemblies should appear on the **.NET** tab.
-If they do not, make sure that the assemblies are located in the specified *AssemblyLocation* directory, restart Visual Studio, and try again.
+If they don't, make sure that the assemblies are located in the specified *AssemblyLocation* directory, restart Visual Studio, and try again.

 ## Projects tab

-The **Projects** tab lists all compatible projects within the current solution, in the **Solution** sub-tab.
+The **Projects** tab lists all compatible projects within the current solution, in the **Solution** subtab.

 A project can reference another project that targets a different framework version.
 For example, you could create a project that targets the .NET Framework 4 but that references an assembly that's been built for the .NET Framework 2.
 However, the .NET Framework 2 project can't reference a .NET Framework 4 project.
 For more information, see [Framework targeting overview](visual-studio-multi-targeting-overview.md).